MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 Scaling up is when you increase the specifications (CPU, memory, disk, and so on) of your gateway servers.

-Scaling up might be required when the maximum CPU or memory is reached when the gateway executes one or more queries.
+Scaling up might be required if the maximum CPU or memory is reached when the gateway executes one or more queries.
 A query can only be executed on one gateway server.
-Therefore, the gateway server must have enough resources available to process the entire query along with the resulting data.
+That's why the gateway server must have enough resources available to process the entire query along with the resulting data.

 ##### Scaling out a gateway cluster